 I first heard the term "gaslighting" about a year or so ago while listening to a radio talk show in my car.
 The term is derived from the 1938 play and the 1944 movie titled "Gaslight".
 In the movie, a husband tries to drive his wife insane by convincing her that what she thought was said or had happened was not the reality.
 She begins to not trust on her own memory and questions her sanity.

-Have you ever try to call someone out for something they did and felt wronged you and they deny that it ever happened?
-Did you clearly witness them do or say something but they deny it so convincingly that you start to question if what you really saw or heard was real?
+Have you ever try to call someone out for something they did to you that made you feel wronged, and they deny that it ever happened?
+Did you clearly witness them do or say something, but they deny it so convincingly that you start to question if what you really saw or heard was real?
 You must have misunderstood or are being overly sensitive, is often the received response.

 Gaslighting is a form of abuse, as it diminishes your self-esteem, your self-confidence, and your self-worth.
-The gaslighter convinces you that it's all in your head and you are just being paranoid or remembering incorrectly.
+The gaslighter convinces you that it is all in your head, and you are just being paranoid or remembering incorrectly.
 I have definitely felt the burn of a gaslighter.
-For the most part, I realized they were full of it and not owning their crap, but there was this other part of me that did question my assessment of the situation.
-Was I remembering the events are they really happened?
+For the most part, I realized they were full of it and not owning their own crap.
+However, at the same time there was this other part of me that did question my assessment of the situation.
+Was I remembering the events as they really happened?

 Gaslighting is a manipulation and deception used in order to misdirect, gain control, and avoid blame.
 Narcissist often use gaslighting to manipulate.
 Recognize it and know when it is happening to you.